 INTOG is designed, in response to demand from government and industry, to help achieve the targets of the North Sea Transition Sector Deal.

 In order to reach net zero emissions by 2045, Scotland will need innovations in offshore wind which go beyond current technologies – so creating opportunities for developers to test new ideas is crucial.

 Decarbonising oil & gas installations will also play an important role in the transition to net zero.

 According to the North Sea Transition Authority (NSTA) power generation for oil & gas infrastructure in the UK, which comes primarily from the burning of fossil fuels, generates emissions equivalent to 10Mt every year: about the same amount generated by electricity use in nine million homes.

 These emissions could be eliminated by powering the installations with electricity from new wind farms instead.

 The registration window for INTOG opened on 10 August 2022, and will close on 24 August 2022.

-The application window will open thereafter, before closing on 18 November 2022.
+The application window opened thereafter, before closing on 18 November 2022.

 We will now assess the applications.
 We anticipate announcing the offer of Exclusivity Agreements for both IN and TOG projects by the end of April 2023.